 My colleague posted an interesting Princeton presentation to our group Slack channel.
 It's about how AI is being used in social interactions such as hiring decisions.
-I completely get why HR departments and companies want to do this.
-They get 100's of resumes from people and want to weed through the lot of them to get to the right candidates.
-This is how AI can help, optimizing processes to assist people to make the right decisions.
+I completely understand why HR departments and companies want to do this.
+They get hundreds of resumes from people and want to weed through the lot of them to get to the right candidates.
+This is how AI can help, optimizing processes to assist people in making the right decisions.

 For example, AlphaGo is a remarkable intellectual accomplishment that deserves to be celebrated.
 Ten years ago, most experts would not have thought it possible.
 But it has nothing in common with a tool that claims to predict job performance. via Princeton